karimarttila/karimarttila.github.io/_posts/2019-02-28-how-to-create-infrastructure-as-code-for-aws-and-azure.md

 Learn to use the cloud provider’s portal so that you can effectively navigate and search your resources.
 Use the cloud provider’s portal and cli for creating resources for ad hoc purposes (e.g. experimenting with a new service) but create all production infrastructure with a real infrastructure as code tool.
 My recommendation is to learn the cloud provider’s cloud native tool (AWS: CloudFormation, Azure: ARM) and one generic tool (like Terraform).

-*The writer has two AWS certifications and one Azure certification and is working in *[*Tieto Corporation*](https://www.tieto.com/)* in Application Services / Public Cloud team designing and implementing cloud native projects.
+*The writer has two AWS certifications and one Azure certification and is working at [Tieto Corporation](https://www.tieto.com/) in Application Services / Public Cloud team designing and implementing cloud native projects.
 If you are interested to start a new cloud native project in Finland you can contact me by sending me email to my corporate email or contact me via LinkedIn.*

 **Kari Marttila**

 * Kari Marttila’s Home Page in LinkedIn: <https://www.linkedin.com/in/karimarttila/>